autowarefoundation/autoware_common/tmp/lanelet2_extension/docs/lanelet2_format_extension.md

   </relation>
 ```

-### Invalid Lanelet
+### No Drivable Lane

-An invalid lanelet is a lanelet that is out of operation design domain (ODD), i.e., the vehicle **must not** drive autonomously in this lanelet.
+A no drivable lane is a lanelet or more that are out of operation design domain (ODD), i.e., the vehicle **must not** drive autonomously in this/these lanelet/s.
-A lanelet becomes invalid by adding an optional tag under the relevant lanelet in the map file `<tag k="invalid_lanelet" v="yes"/>`.
+A lanelet becomes no drivable by adding an optional tag under the relevant lanelet in the map file `<tag k="no_drivable_lane" v="yes"/>`.

 _An example:_